gerardroche/dotfiles/README.md

 ~/.dotfile-private/bin
 ```

-If a private dotfile exist they are symlinked into the home directory and sourced by the main dotfiles:
+If a private file exists it is symlinked into the home directory and sourced by the main files:

 ```sh
 ~/.dotfile-private/.bash_aliases -> ~/.bash_aliases-private